 - 6 Take a Look at Our Video Tutorial

 What is AirPlay?

-AirPlay lets you stream all types of content including videos, music, photos, and more from an iPhone, iPad, iPod Touch, or Mac directly to an AppleTV or other types of AirPlay devices.
+AirPlay lets you stream all types of content including videos, music, photos, and more from an iPhone, iPad, iPod Touch, or Mac directly to an AppleTV or other kinds of AirPlay devices.
 With AirPlay, you stream all that wirelessly using WiFi and Bluetooth.
 You can even browse the Internet, showcase your latest vacation photos, watch videos on Facebook and other social media sites using AirPlay, looking at it all on your AppleTV instead of on your iPhone.

 AirPlay also allows you to stream from an AppleTV to certain speakers and other AirPlay-enabled devices.